Ovulation Test Kit

 Ovulation test strips help identify your fertile window by detecting your LH surge.

 Ovulation is induced by a surge of luteinizing hormone (LH), a hormone produced by the anterior pituitary in the brain.
 This LH surge, which occurs approximately 24-48 hours before ovulation, can be detected by our easy at-home ovulation LH test strips.
-During your LH surge, an abundance of LH is excreted in urine, which the ovulation test kit will detect and display as a positive ovulation test result.
+During your surge, an abundance of the LH hormone is excreted in urine, which the ovulation test kit will detect and display as a positive ovulation test result.